Intrapartum Fetal Heart Rate (FHR) Monitoring

 • Abrupt decrease in FHR of > 15 beats per minute with onset of deceleration to nadir < 30 seconds.

-Gradual decrease in FHR with onset of deceleration to nadir >30 seconds.
-The nadir occurs with the peak of a contraction.
+Gradual decrease in FHR with onset-to-nadir ≥ 30 seconds.
+Nadir occurs with the peak of a contraction.

 Gradual decrease in FHR with onset of deceleration to nadir >30 seconds.
 Onset of the deceleration occurs after the beginning of the contraction, and the nadir of the contraction occurs after the peak of the contraction.